OfficeDev/office-js-docs-pr/docs/includes/powerpoint-tutorial-insert-image.md

     }
     ```

 9. In the **Home.js** file, replace `TODO3` with the following code to define the `insertImageFromBase64String` function.
-This function uses the Office.js API to insert the image into the document.
+This function uses the Office JavaScript API to insert the image into the document.

     ```js
     function insertImageFromBase64String(image) {